Manufacturing and Nonmanufacturing Costs

 Direct labor and factory overhead, when added together, represent the conversion cost.
 Direct labor and factory overhead are called conversion costs because they are involved in converting raw materials into finished goods.

-Illustration below shows relationship between direct materials, direct labor, overhead, prime cost and conversion cost.
+The illustration below shows the relationship between direct materials, direct labor, overhead, prime cost, and conversion cost:

 Relationship between direct materials, direct labor, overhead, prime cost and conversion cost